albenoit/DeepLearningTools/README.md

     '''a specific loss for data reconstruction when dealing with autoencoders
     Args:
         inputs: the input data samples batch
-        model_outputs_dict: the dictionnay of model outputs, field names must comply withthe ones defined in the model_file
+        model_outputs_dict: the dictionnary of model outputs, field names must comply with the ones defined in the model_file
         labels: the reference data / ground truth if available
         weights_loss: the model weights loss that may be used for regularization
     '''